MarsIfeanyi/SablierV2LockupDynamic-Contract-Review/SablierV2LockupDynamic-Review.md

 ```

-- The enum `Status` has the following members:
+- The enum `Status` has the following members/properties:

-  - PENDING shows that a Stream has been created but has not started, the assets (ERC20-Tokens) are in a pending state.
+  - PENDING shows that a Stream has been created but has not started, the assets (ERC20 tokens) are in a pending state.
   - STREAMING shows an active stream where assets are currently being streamed.
   - SETTLED shows that all assets have been streamed and recipient is due to withdraw them.
   - CANCELED shows that a Stream has been Canceled and remaining assets awaits recipient's withdrawal.